JAN 1-3, 2024: WHAT’S OPEN IN TOKYO?

 How to order okonomiyaki

 Random suggestion, but my favourite Indian restaurant in Hiroo is also open for dine in and takeout.
 The restaurant is called Priya and their website is here for orders and reservations.
+This restaurant is also recommended on the Halal in Japan website.

 Other options that are open: